ethereumclassic/volunteer/README.md

 -	Elaine Ou
 -	WhatisGravity

+## Contributor Licence Agreements (CLAs)

+Current contract: 0xA034F311C86eD32AB79fd86bEDb60F0fACD90231

+The purpose of a CLA is to ensure that the guardian of a project’s outputs has the necessary ownership or grants of rights over all contributions to allow them to distribute under the chosen license.

+If you agree to everything in this document, 'sign' our CLA use the abi in the CLA folder and send your github username to the `addMe()` function on the contract above.
+This contract is stored on our blockchain and serves as a permanent record of your consent.

 ## Structure

 This “organization” is designed to operate development in a similar fashion to the Angel